Gemünden, Westerwaldkreis

-Gemünden ([ɡəˈmʏndn̩]) is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Gemünden ([ɡəˈmʏndn̩]) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Location

 Gemünden lies east of Westerburg, in a valley setting shielded by mountains to the north and east but wide open to the south.
-In the community, the three brooks Holzbach, Elbbach and Schafbach flow together.
+In the municipality, the three brooks Holzbach, Elbbach and Schafbach flow together.
 Since 1972 it has belonged to what was then the newly founded Verbandsgemeinde of Westerburg, a kind of collective municipality.

 Neighbouring communities

 Gemünden is surrounded by Winnen in the north, Westerburg in the northwest, Willmenrod and Berzhahn in the southwest, Langendernbach in the southeast and Seck and Irmtraut in the east.
 The closest bigger cities are Limburg in the south and Montabaur in the north.

 History

 In 879, Gemünden had its first documentary mention.
 In this year, the monastery of St. Severus, built by Count Gebhard, was consecrated.
 Unfortunately, the endowment document has been lost.
 Only a copy from 1333 still exists.
 An idea of the event’s great political importance was shown by King Ludwig III, Charlemagne’s great-grandson, who was on hand for the occasion.

 The monastery owned great estates, which are said to have reached all the way to the Rhine.
 In the endowment document, some of the surrounding communities were furthermore transferred to the monastery.
 Until the end of the 12th century, the monastery’s and its estates’ importance grew.
 Only with the rise in power of the Vögte (sing.
 Vogt – secular protectors) in the 13th century did the monastery’s power begin to wane.

 In 1336, Emperor Ludwig the Bavarian empowered the monastery Vögte, whose seat was in Westerburg, by appointing them to hold the office of Vogt at Gemünden.
 The monastery thereby virtually lost its independence.

 In 1430 and 1440, fires are said to have badly damaged the monastery church.
 In 1566, the monastery Vogt Reinhard II ordered the introduction of the Reformation into Gemünden.
 In 1580 came the first parson to Gemünden.
 Owing, however, to disagreements between the Lords of Westerburg and the Lords of Wied-Runkel, the latter’s armed forces attacked Gemünden later in the same year.
 Before this disagreement could be settled for good in 1599, there was a further attack in 1597.
 The institution of the monastery was swept away before 1600.